gohugoio/hugoThemesSiteBuilder/README.md

 Theme maintainers are requested **not** to delete Git references or tags from your theme's repository.
 Doing so may cause issues with fetching specific version of a module, leading to errors.

-## Criteria to be added to this site
+## Criteria for acceptance of a theme

-### If a fork, it must be notably different
+### Forks must be notably different

-Themes based on another theme (aka forks) must be notably different for us to add it as a new entry to this theme site.
-You should make this clear in the README; a few arguments as to why we should pick your theme instead of the original?
+A theme based on an existing Hugo theme (aka a fork) must be notably different for it to be considered a separate theme altogether.
+In such cases, you should list few arguments in `README.md` file mentioning why your theme should be included.

-The definition of _notably different_ is a little subjective, but in most cases it will be obvious.
-A new background color is not enough.
-It would be better for all if you created a PR to add that as an option to the original theme.
+The definition of _notably different_ can be subjective, but in most cases, it should be clear.
+Simply changing the background color or changing few styles, for instance, does not make a theme notably different.
+It would be better if you submit a pull request to the original theme to include your proposed changes.

 ### LICENSE

 Themes in this repository are accepted only if they come with an Open Source license that allows for the theme to be freely used, modified, and shared.
 To view a list of popular licenses, you can visit [Open Source Initiative](https://opensource.org/licenses) website.

 #### License of derivative works

-If you are porting an existing theme from another platform to Hugo, or if you're forking an existing Hugo theme to incorporate new features and plan to submit the derivative work, it's essential to ensure that the original theme's licensing requirements are met.
+If you are porting an existing theme from another platform to Hugo, or if you're forking an existing Hugo theme to incorporate new features and plan to submit the derivative work; it's essential to ensure that the original theme's license requirements are met.

-In case the original theme lacks an [open source license](https://opensource.org/licenses), you should try to obtain one from the creator of the original work.
+In case the original theme lacks an Open Source license, you should try to obtain one from the creator of the original work.
 You cannot add a license on your own.
-Such derivative works will not be accepted.
+Such derivative work where license of the original work is unclear, will not be accepted.

-In any other case, if a submission is found to be in violation of the original work's licence, it will be rejected without further discussion.
+In any other case, if a submission is found to be in violation of licence of the original work, it will be rejected without further discussion.

+### Other criteria

+Themes with READMEs set up as marketing campaigns for other products (e.g. paid version of a free theme) will not be accepted.

 ### Media